 Measures from DRES commencing Q4 2024 Measure/ Outcome What Achieved via 3/.
-Groups within the diocese to complete mandatory UB, AR and cultural competency training.
-As per DRES Lag measure of training delivered.
-Developing and delivering the training.
-4/. % diversity of Diocesan governance structures Lag measure of diversity changes that have already taken place.
-Strategic investment in areas such as mentoring and shadowing.
+Groups within the diocese Lag measure of training Developing and delivering the to complete mandatory UB, delivered. training.
+AR and cultural competency training.
+As per DRES 4/. % diversity of Diocesan Lag measure of diversity Strategic investment in areas governance structures changes that have already such as mentoring and taken place. shadowing.
 5/.
-The % amount to which the DRES has been implemented.
-Confidence measure of DRES by REU Assessed and reviewed by REU 6/.
-UKME/GMH Vocations target, lay and ordained Lag measure Cross departmental co- ordination between vocations and DRES
+The % amount to which the Confidence measure of DRES Assessed and reviewed by DRES has been implemented. by REU REU 6/.
+UKME/GMH Vocations Lag measure Cross departmental co- target, lay and ordained ordination between vocations and DRES